faithkane3/faithkane3.github.io/README.md

 [Time Series Review Notebook](https://faithkane3.github.io/time_series_review/time_series_review)

->This notebook covers the Time Series data science pipeline from Acquire through Evaluate.
+>This notebook is a work in progress.
+It will cover the Time Series data science pipeline from Acquire through Evaluate.
+At this point, it covers a high-level overview of the topic, a couple of ways to acquire time series data to practice with, and some techniques for preparation and exploration of the data.
 Again, I hope that the concepts are approachable, and I've included plenty of helpful code snippets for each stage of the pipeline.

 - [Time Series Acquire Exercise Walkthrough](https://faithkane3.github.io/acquire_walkthrough)